euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 familiar fashion.
 The CPython garbage collector will be responsible to collect mirrored objects, native stubs and objects created by native extensions.
 While in mirror case, the corresponding objects can be collected independently, in wrapper case we will ensure that the stub keeps the corresponding object alive by maintaining a non-weak reference.
-After the stub has been garbage collected by either collector, the back-end can be collected by the other one.
+After the stub has been garbage collected by either collector, the reference that keeps the back-end alive vanishes and the back-end can be collected by the other collector.

 Cross-Platform support
 ......................

 We will address cross-platform support when JyNI has reached a sufficiently stable state on our development platform.
 At least we require rough solutions for the remaining gaps.
-Ideally, we focus on cross-platform support after JyNI is capable of running NumPy.
+Ideally, we focus on cross-platform support when JyNI is capable of running NumPy.

 License